worthlane/password_hacking/README.md

 ## Cracking

-We can abuse first weakness to write program, that can crack this password system.
+We can abuse first vulnerability to write program, that can crack this password system.
 Non-cracked program looks like:

 ![](https://github.com/worthlane/password_hacking/blob/main/img/noncracked.jpg)